aplteam/MarkAPL/Docs/MarkAPL.md

 ---

 Notes:
-* Line breaks can be injected anywhere, even within links, but not in code (anything between two back-ticks).
+* Line breaks can be injected anywhere, even within links, but not in code (anything between two backticks).
 * Indentation matters only in the first line of any list item and sub-paragraph as well as for the fencing lines of any code blocks.
 * The end of the contents of a list item (but not necessarily a list!) is defined by one of:
   * An empty line, including lines that comprise nothing but spaces.
-  * A line (with or without any leading white-space) that starts with a list marker.
+  * A line (with or without any leading space) that starts with a list marker.